Mentor Reading Programme

 Our Mentor Reads include:

-- KS3 – ‘Cogheart’ by Peter Bunzl, ‘Rooftoppers’ by Katherine Rundell, ‘Ghost Boys’ by Jewell Parker Rhodes, ‘The Ruby In The Smoke’ by Philip Pullman, ‘The House With Chicken Legs’ by Sophie Anderson, ‘Nowhere on Earth’ by Nick Lake.
+- KS3 – ‘Cogheart’ by Peter Bunzl, ‘Ghost Boys’ by Jewell Parker Rhodes, 'Owen And The Soldier' by Lisa Thompson, ‘The Ruby In The Smoke’ by Philip Pullman, ‘The House With Chicken Legs’ by Sophie Anderson, ‘Nowhere on Earth’ by Nick Lake.

-- KS4 – ‘The Boy Who Steals Houses’ by C.G Drews, ‘I am Malala’ by Malala Yousafzai, ‘The Truth of Things’ by Antony McGowan, ‘We Are All Made Of Molecules’ by Susin Nielsin, ‘The Quiet At The End Of The World’ by Lauren James, ‘Silence Is Not An Option’ by Stuart Lawrence.
+- KS4 – ‘The Boy Who Steals Houses’ by C.G Drews, ‘I am Malala’ by Malala Yousafzai, ‘The Truth of Things’ by Antony McGowan, ‘We Are All Made Of Molecules’ by Susin Nielsin, ‘Anita and Me' by Meera Syal.

 Whilst the aim of the Mentor Reading programme is to instil a love of reading within our students, there are also enormous academic benefits too.
 Reading ages have increased for many of our students who take part, which can only be beneficial to our students as they work towards the rigours of GCSE study and beyond.
 Reading for pleasure is more than just a hobby; it is an integral life skill, which has tangible impacts on the futures of our young people.